openaustralia/planningalerts/README.md

 ###### Automatically fetching replies with the _Writeit reply webhook_

-You can use PlanningAlerts WriteIt reply webook to automatically load new counillor replies from a WriteIt site.
+You can add the PlanningAlerts _WriteIt reply webook_ to your Writeit site to automatically load new counillor replies.

 When a councillor receives a message that has been sent via WriteIt, the reply email address is a special WriteIt email address, not [your configured reply address](#set-the-reply-address-for-accepting-responses).